AldiSatrioAji/pdf-invoice-bahasa/README.md

 ### Multi-languages & Currencies

-PHP Invoice has built in translations in English, Dutch, French, German, Spanish and Italian (you can easily add your own if needed) and you can set the currency needed per document.
+PHP Invoice has built in translations in Indonesia (New added), English, Dutch, French, German, Spanish and Italian (you can easily add your own if needed) and you can set the currency needed per document.

 ### Additional Titles, Paragraphs And Badges